To be eligible for application to the RHOP program:

-- Have applied and been accepted to Wayne State College.
+- Be an incoming freshman that has applied and been accepted to Wayne State College.

 - An RHOP application has been made for only one career field.

-- All RHOP application materials must be electronically submitted no later than Dec.
-1, 2019 for application consideration for the following academic year.
+- All RHOP application materials must be electronically submitted for application consideration for the following academic year.

 We are looking for well-rounded students who are dedicated to health professions, have demonstrated a commitment to the rural areas of Nebraska, who are willing to work hard, and have demonstrated they have the intellectual ability to complete the rigorous academic programs of the health professions at WSC and UNMC.